Blog

-Cybersecurity industry giants put forward the following principles to ensure adequate global security operations centers.
+Cybersecurity industry giants have proposed principles to ensure adequate global security operations centers.

 1. Set up a guarded perimeter

-Establishing a secured perimeter can ensure a centralized coverage of cyberthreats.
+Establishing a secured perimeter can ensure a centralized coverage of cyber threats.
 It not only reduces the potential of threats but also does not allow them to surface any adversary.
 A guarded perimeter can be accompanied by indicators, behavioral analysis on the host side to create network boundaries for protection.

 2. Deploy customized threat intelligence and machine learning